markcwill/hashpy/README.md

   Seismological Society of America, 93, 2434-2444, 2003.

 ### Future
+Add remaining HASH routines (like those in fmamp_subs.f) to wrapped library and class methods.

 If I ever get ambitious, I would redo the structure of some of the Fortran subroutines (already started this with vel-subs2) and rewrite them in Fortran 90/95/2003.
 Probably couldn't ditch the common blocks without a full rewrite, but at least try and get rid of the GOTOs.
 Biggest improvement would be allocatable arrays, so you could avoid the includes and max-size arrays.

 There will probably be small adjustments to the locations and structure of what functions are in what files, but the HashPype class and methods will be the main way to interact with HASH.